Karim García: Detroit Tigers

+On June 12, 2000, García was sent to the Baltimore Orioles as part of a conditional deal.
+He played in eight games for Baltimore, going 0-for-16 with six strikeouts; García also batted .278/.358/.493 with 13 home runs and 54 RBI in 76 games for the Triple-A Rochester Red Wings.
+García was released by the Orioles on October 17.

 Cleveland Indians

-Garcia signed with the Cleveland Indians for the 2001 season, and clubbed 31 home runs for the Triple-A Buffalo Bisons.
+García signed with the Cleveland Indians for the 2001 season, and clubbed 31 home runs for the Triple-A Buffalo Bisons.
 He joined the Indians that September, and batted .311 with five home runs in just 45 at-bats.

 The Indians released García during Spring training 2002.
 He joined the New York Yankees shortly afterwards only to be released by the Yankees that July and rejoin the Indians.
-In 51 games for the Tribe, García managed to put up his most impressive stats to date: sixteen home runs, 52 RBIs and a .299 batting average.
+In 51 games for the Tribe, García managed to put up his most impressive stats to date: sixteen home runs, 52 RBI and a .299 batting average.

 García's 2002 performance earned him a job as Cleveland's 2003 opening day right fielder, however, a .194 batting average and sloppy play in the outfield caused him to lose his starting job to Jody Gerut by the beginning of May.
 Shortly afterwards, his contract was purchased by the Yankees.

 New York Yankees

 García's numbers improved dramatically upon joining the Yankees, as he batted .305 in 52 games.
 He also displayed a far steadier glove, committing just two errors.

-He is likely best remembered for two incidents in the 2003 American League Championship Series at Fenway Park against the rival Boston Red Sox.
-Following a Hideki Matsui double that gave the Yankees a 4-2 lead in game three, García was plunked with a Pedro Martínez pitch thrown behind his head.
+García is likely best remembered for two incidents in the 2003 American League Championship Series at Fenway Park against the rival Boston Red Sox.
+Following a Hideki Matsui double that gave the Yankees a 4–2 lead in game three, García was plunked with a Pedro Martínez pitch thrown behind his head.
 A verbal altercation with Martínez caused benches to empty, and interrupted play.
 Shortly afterwards, Martínez famously told Peter Gammons during an interview on ESPN:

 Later in the same game, García jumped into the bullpen to assist Yankees teammate Jeff Nelson in a fight with a groundskeeper.
 Martinez later referenced his famous quote during the Fenway Park centennial ceremonies, speaking on the microphone to fans before a game against the Yankees in 2012.

 New York Mets

 In 2004, García moved cross-town to the New York Mets.
 His brief tenure with the Mets included him and teammate Shane Spencer involved in a physical altercation with a pizza deliveryman in a parking lot, but no charges were filed.

+Baltimore Orioles (second stint)

-In July, the Mets traded him to the Baltimore Orioles for relief pitcher Mike DeJean.
-The Orioles released him in August 2004 with a .212 batting average.
+On July 19, 2004, the Mets traded García to the Baltimore Orioles in exchange for relief pitcher Mike DeJean.
+He made 23 appearances for Baltimore, batting .212/.247/.348 with three home runs and 11 RBI.
+The Orioles released García in August 30.

-After Major League Baseball